slobodanantonijevic/OpenWeatherMap-SDK/README.md

 # OpenWeatherMap SDK for Android
-Unoficial open source SDK built for retreiving weather data from [OpenWeatherMap API](https://openweathermap.org/api)
+Unofficial open source SDK built for retrieving weather data from [OpenWeatherMap API](https://openweathermap.org/api)

 ## Usage and docs
 The wiki and Javadoc are still a work in progress, and will be updated over the course of next few days.